 Do you listen to audiobooks?
-To help bring awareness to our newest Audible audiobook, we’re giving away coupon codes which let you download the audiobook free of charge!
+For a limited time, we’re giving away coupon codes which let you download Audible audiobooks free of charge!
 This offer is exclusive to Amazon and Audible audiobooks, but the coupon code you will receive can be used for the below audiobook, as well as for any other Audible audiobook you choose.
 There are a limited number of coupon codes available, so act fast!

 - Request your free coupon code by clicking here (simply send a message saying “Yes!
 Please send me a free audiobook coupon code!”)

 - Come back to this page after we’ve sent you a free audiobook coupon code (may take up to 24 hours).